Mugna0990/RL-Car-Navigation-from-scratch/readme.md

     * **Step-by-Step Interaction:**
         * **State Perception:** The current `State` of the car is constructed, including its position, direction, speed, and distances to walls in four cardinal directions (calculated explicitly by checking tiles).
         * **Action Selection:** The `Agent` selects an `action` using its epsilon-greedy policy based on the `currentState`.
-        * **Action Execution & Environment Update:** The chosen action is translated into car controls
+        * **Action Execution & Environment Update:** The chosen action is translated into car controls.
         * **Reward Calculation:** A `reward` is computed:
             * `+5 * improvement` for reducing `minDotsToGoal`.
             * Additional `+5 * improvement` if a new best distance is achieved (under certain conditions).